Vitali Silitski: Biography

 Vitali Silitski was born in Minsk, BSSR, USSR.
 His mother is a teacher in a kindergarten; his father and brother are of working specialties.

 In 1989–1994 he studied at the Belarusian State University in Minsk at the Department of Economics and Philosophy.
-He got a diploma with honours in Sociology awarded on June, 1994.
+He got a diploma with honours in Sociology awarded in June 1994.
 Topic of thesis: “The Formation of Political Elite in Belarus”.

 In 1993–1994 Vitali studied at the Central European University in Budapest.
 Was awarded the Master in Politics degree in August, 1994.
 Topic of thesis: “The Political Aspects of the Privatization Process in Eastern Europe”.

 In 1994–1999 he studied at the Rutgers University (New Brunswick, NJ, United States).
 Was awarded the PhD degree in political science in October 1999.
 Topic of PhD dissertation: “Constraints and Coalitions: Politics of Economic Reform in Central and Eastern Europe after Return of the Left”.
 Supervisor: PhD Robert R. Kaufman.

 In 1999–2003 Vitali worked as associate professor at Department of Economics in the European Humanities University (EHU) in Minsk (on leave March–August 1999 and October 2001-April 2002).
 He was forced to quit by administration for publicly criticising the government of Alexander Lukashenko.

 While working at EHU, Vitali has designed and taught courses "The Political Economy of Policy Reform in Eastern Europe and Latin America", Introduction to International Political Economy", "International Political Economy of Industrialization in East Asia", "Economic Policy", “The Political Economy of European Integration”, “From Totalitarianism to Civil Society: Social and Political Transformation of East Central Europe” to undergraduate and graduate students.